cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 var SPRITE_DOT = 8;
 ```

-Quintus ships with a number of constants in `Quintus.Sprites` but oftentimes in your own games it's better to define a set of constants that make sense for your game.
+Quintus ships with a number of constants in `Quintus.Sprites` but often in your own games it's better to define a set of constants that make sense for your game.
 These are used to generate bitmasks which control what other types of sprites a sprite collides with.

 In the case of the player - it'll collide with `SPRITE_TILES | SPRITE_ENEMY | SPRITE_DOT` while the enemies will only collide with `SPRITE_TILES | SPRITE_PLAYER`